Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: SI Materials and Methods

 \subsection{Imaging}

 The imaging experiments were done on \SI{3.5}{\centi\meter} plates containing the same media used for cultivation.
-A 2x2 \SI{10}{\milli\meter} repellant grid was made by etching the plate with a tool dipped in 1\% sodium dodecyl sufate.
+A 2$\times$2 \SI{10}{\milli\meter} repellant grid was made by etching the plate with a tool dipped in 1\% sodium dodecyl sufate, a detergent that \textit{C. elegans} and most other nematodes avoided.
+(Whereas many \textit{C. elegans} studies have used copper rings as a repellant boundary [S12], we found that it did not sufficiently repel other nematodes; data not shown).
 Four young adult, well-fed nematodes were transferred individually by worm pick to a \SI{10}{\micro\liter} drop of M9 (water for \textit{Plectus sp.} sjh2) to remove bacteria stuck to the worms.
 The worms were then transferred by pipette in a minimal amount of buffer to the imaging plate, and excess buffer was removed as much as possible.
 The plate was imaged 10-20 minutes after picking the worms, minimizing most transient behaviors.
 The plate was placed on a custom imaging rig in an inverted, uncovered configuration with illumination by a Schott MEBL-CR50 red LED plate.
 The behavior was recorded for 30 minutes using a Point Grey Grasshopper Express GX-FW-60S6M-C camera equipped with an Edmund Optics NT54-691 lens (set to a magnification of 0.5X) at a resolution of 2736x2192 (\SI{12.5}{\micro\meter\per px}) at \SI{11.5}{frames\per\second} using a custom National Instruments LabView acquisition program.
 The video was subsequently compressed using the open-source XVid MPEG-4 compression algorithm using maximal quality settings.